abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 <img src="assets/media/image49.png" style="width:6.5in;height:4.35972in" />

+> [!NOTE]
-> Note: As per the screen capture above, the Downstream relates to the inbound traffic or the endpoint the Flex Gateway instance will expose.
+> As per the screen capture above, the Downstream relates to the inbound traffic or the endpoint the Flex Gateway instance will expose.
 The base path is optional when adding a single API per port number and required if multiple APIs are added to the same port number.

 Make note, remember, or copy the **Protocol**, **Port**, and **Base path** settings as you will need them to validate the API in the next step.
 I refer to these values as `<Downstream Endpoint Protocol>`, `<Downstream Endpoint Port>`, and `<Downstream Endpoint Base Path>` respectively.